Comment on page

 - 6.Complying with and passing a KYC or KYB process

-Quicksilver considers Social Engineering attacks to be a violation of the rules of the program.
+Social Engineering attacks are a violation of the rules of the program.

 Bug submission reports must be done in a secure way.
 We use PGP encryption to communicate with our security researchers.